adolgert/test-scientific-code/docs/basic.md

 Overall, we can model software, of a certain size, as a sequence of data movement and application of mathematical algorithms.

-1. Translate input parameters into an internal set of parameters.
+1.  **Translate parameters** into an internal set of parameters.
 2. Read data.
-3. Organize data for the first mathematical algorithm.
+3.  **Organize data** for the first mathematical algorithm.
-4. Apply that algorithm to input data structures.
+4.  **Apply an algorithm** to input data structures.
-5. Organize data for the second mathematical algorithm.
+5.  **Organize data** for the second mathematical algorithm.
-6. Apply that algorithm to the input data structures.
+6.  **Apply an algorithm** to the input data structures.
-7. Organize data for writing.
+7.  **Organize data** for writing.
 8. Write data.

-There can be math in the organization of data, and there can be data organization during a mathematical algorithm.
-This model of computation encapsulates two properties:
+There can be math in the organization of data, and there can be data organization during a mathematical algorithm, which blurs distinction of the two, but this model of computation encapsulates two properties:

  * The mathematical algorithms determine order of computation, so they are focused and optimized.
 They carry risk in